ARC4CFD/arc4cfd.github.io/src/content/docs/paper.md

  - name: Department of Mechanical and Mechatronics Engineering, University of Waterloo, Canada
    index: 1
 date: 1 April 2024
-bibliography: paper.bib
+bibliography: paper.bib*/}

-# Optional fields if submitting to a AAS journal too, see this blog post:
+{/*# Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
 # aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
 aas-journal: Astrophysical Journal <- The name of the AAS journal.*/}